 A side project of Genderless, A Tale of Memories, was selected for the Antwerp Queer Arts Festival and exhibited at MAS and during Zoveel Many Trees><Abattre exposition in Brussels.

-Hedayat was also selected as one of the fourteen artists to take part in PUSH, a 2-year project funded by Creative Europe exploring gender/sexual identity, migration & (over) protection in theatre and dance for children.
+Hedayat was also selected one of the fourteen artists to take part in PUSH, a 2-year project funded by Creative Europe exploring gender/sexual identity, migration & (over) protection in theatre and dance.

 Hedayat is in the process of writing and researching her first feature length documentary First Day of Spring.
 The film revolves around the lives of a group of twenty something friends living in Molenbeek in the aftermath of the Brussels attacks.